Media Type: Alert

 Micah Bonaviri is an attorney with Stein Sperling Bennett De Jong Driscoll PC.
 As a member of the Firm’s estates and trusts department, Micah guides individuals and families as they consider wealth preservation, succession planning and charitable gift planning techniques.
 He also assists with estate and trust administration.

-1The federal exemption amount is expected to continue to rise due to inflation, and Maryland’s exemption is scheduled to increase each year until 2019, at which time it will mirror the federal exemption amount (adjusted for inflation).
+1The federal exemption amount is expected to continue to rise due to inflation, and Maryland’s exemption is scheduled to increase each year until 2019.

 The purpose of a donor agreement is to clearly establish that donor is not the child's legal parent.

 Letters of Administration?
 "Interested Persons"?
 Accounts?
 Learn about the Maryland Probate Process.

 Missteps, such as misclassification of employees and paying workers "salary," can lead to claims.